PartyLayerDocs

 • Wallet connected — see Quick Start

-• A TransferFactory contractId — fetched from the app-provider's Scan / off-ledger API.
-For Amulet on mainnet/devnet, that's the /registry/transfer-instruction/v1/transfer-factory endpoint of the DSO's Scan (it returns both the factoryId and a ChoiceContext blob to pass as extraArgs.context).
+• A TransferFactory contractId, fetched from the app-provider's Scan token-standard registry API.
+For Amulet, that is the POST /registry/transfer-instruction/v1/transfer-factory endpoint of the DSO's Scan (it returns the factoryId plus a choiceContext.choiceContextData blob to pass as extraArgs.context).

 • One or more input holding contractIds — fetched from your own ACS (see Wallet Balances) using the #splice-api-token-holding-v1:Splice.Api.Token.HoldingV1:Holding interfaceId.